vrajdesai16/Graduated_Flask_Liquid_Level_Detection/README.md

 ## Project Overview

-Traditional liquid level measurement systems rely on physical sensors, which can be expensive, require maintenance, and may not perform well in harsh industrial environments.
+Liquid level monitoring is essential in laboratories and industries for ensuring safety and process efficiency.
+Traditional sensor-based methods require physical contact and regular maintenance.

 This project provides a non-contact, vision-based solution that detects the liquid level in transparent containers using image processing and deep learning techniques.
+The application processes images through a Flask web interface and estimates the liquid fill percentage accurately.

 ---